manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 cmake -DWITH_MYSQL=1 -DWITH_RE2=1 ..
 ```

 Apart general configuration values, you may also investigate file `CMakeCache.txt` which is left in build folder right after you run configuration.
 Any values defined there might be redefined explicitly when running cmake.
 For example, you may run `cmake -DHAVE_GETADDRINFO_A=FALSE ...`, and that config run will not assume investigated value of that variable, but will use one you've provided.

 #### Specific environment variables

 Environment variables are useful to provide some kind of global settings which are stored aside build configuration and just present 'always'.
-For persistency they may be set globally on the system using different ways - like add them to `.bashrc` file, or embedd into Dockerfile if you produce docker-based build system, or written in system preferences environment variables on Windows.
+For persistency they may be set globally on the system using different ways - like add them to `.bashrc` file, or embedd into Dockerfile if you produce docker-based build system, or write in system preferences environment variables on Windows.
 Also you may set them short-live using `export VAR=value` in the shell.
 Or even shorter, prepending values to cmake call, like `CACHEB=/my/cache cmake ...` - this way it will only work on this call and will not be visible on the next.

 Some of such variables are known to be used in general by cmake and some other tools.
 That is things like `CXX` which determines current C++ compiler, or `CXX_FLAGS` to provide compiler flags, etc.